 The controlling of one individual fly is not any less powerful than gathering millions of them.
 The clogging of thousands of chariot wheels isn’t any less powerful than parting the sea.
 Both require the exclusive power of God.
 Both display the unique ability of God.

 The power of God, therefore, is not only when there is a stunning, spatially ‘large’ miracle.
-His power is not only revealed in fire-by-day and smoke-by-night displays.
+His power is not only revealed in cloud-by-day and fire-by-night displays.
 It is most certainly revealed there.
 These wonders display his marvelous abilities.

 But God’s power is displayed in spatially ‘small’ miracles too.
 These shows his attractive God-like ability as well.
 In fact, the power of God might be evident in the room you’re in right now—in the seemingly sporadic, yet sovereignly controlled, flying of a fly.